hostmobility/meta-mobility-poky-distro/README.md

 - MX-V PT (mx5-pt)
 - Hmx (soon to be introdused)

-It is based on the Community Freescale BSP,

 ### Setup the Yocto environment:
 check the readme from https://github.com/hostmobility/mobility-poky-platform